Kayli/logspub/dev/datascience.md

 ## interesting ideas

+- medallion architecture
+  - helps to logically organize data in a lakehouse
+  - goal: incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture
+  - flow: bronze ⇒ silver ⇒ gold
-- bronze-silver-gold pattern
+  - layers
-  - tables are marked with one of the 3 labels indicating its quality level
-  - bronze table
+    - bronze
       - raw unstructured data in a state as it just gets ingested
       - examples: json, csv files
-  - silver table
+    - silver
-    - cleaned-up, normalized data
+      - filtered, clean, normalized, augmented data
       - ready for use by analysts and ml
       - represents a single source of truth
-  - gold table
+    - gold
       - provides aggregates to query for a specific business case
       - example: weekly reports

+## terminology

+- etl: extract, transform, load
+- elt: extract, load, transform

 ## useful links